nextflow-io/nextflow/plugins/README.md

 The default plugins list is defined in the Nextflow resources file included in the distribution runtime `./modules/nextflow/src/main/resources/META-INF/plugins-info.txt`.

-To disable the use of defualt plugins set the following variable `NXF_PLUGINS_DEFAULT=false`.
+To disable the use of default plugins set the following variable `NXF_PLUGINS_DEFAULT=false`.

 ## Gradle Tasks